david-vanderson/dvui/README.md

 }
 ```

-Themes can be changed freely, and control the fonts and colors referenced by font_style and color_style.
+Themes can be changed between frames or even within a frame.
+The theme controls the fonts and colors referenced by font_style and color_style.
 ```zig
 if (theme_dark) {
     win.theme = &gui.Theme_Adwaita_Dark;